maltelau/circularinference_standemo/README.md

 # Circular inference model in stan

+*Note:* Everything is kept for posterity, scroll down to update 1 for the state of the problem.
+Current model is `stan/CircularInference_stamdemo_symptoms_bounds.stan`

 I have some problems with a model that might be interesting to some of you

 We're trying to re-implement a circular inference model for information integration in stan.